HyBeard/culture-portal/content/writers/shamyakin/shamyakin.en.md

   - date: "1980-1992"
     description: "Chief editor of the publishing house 'Belarusian Soviet Encyclopedia'."
   - date: "14.10.2004"
     description: "He died on October 14, 2004 in Minsk.
-He was buried in the Eastern cemetery."
+He was buried in the Eastern cemetery.
 He died on October 14, 2004."
 deathDate: "14 October 2004"
 photoGallery:
   - "./shamyakin_1.JPG"